shreya-prabhu/Fault-Tolerant-RabbitMQ/README.md

 # High-Availability-RabbitMQ
-To achieve high availability of the system by introducing an active-passive server setup
+To achieve high availability of the distributed system.